Scaling coastal engineering projects with Inductiva API

 This represents a 40x speed-up compared with running sequentialy and a 137x speed-up on the previous infrastructure used by FEUP.

 In a single day, the search was finished and, swiftly, they tested more configurations than they would be able to do before.
-This brute-force approach led them to obtain an almost perfect protection strategy with two decouple breakwaters and a V breakwater connected to the land, see the simulation video below.
+This brute-force approach led them to finding a much better protection strategy with two decouple breakwaters and a V breakwater connected to the land, see the simulation video below.
 The optimal design of this experiment protects almost all of Furadouro coastline against flooding events.

 Video 2: Simulation of a single wave configuration at Furadouro beach, with an optimal breakwater strategy deployed near shore.
 Credits: Moeketsi Lawrence Duiker / FEUP